Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature in the original, labeled container, away from moisture, heat, and direct light.
+Store at room temperature in a dry place, away from excess heat and moisture.
 Keep the bottle tightly closed and out of reach of children and pets.
+Do not use tablets that are damaged or discolored.
+Check the lot and expiry dates before travel.

 Benefits